AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Aroon.md

 ## Indicator parameters

-Aroon indicator has only one type specific parameter - period: mapping with value field in it, period and types of Up and Down series to be displayed as:
+Aroon indicator has only one type specific parameter - period: mapping with the `"value"` field in it, period and types of Up and Down series to be displayed as:

 ```
 var aroon25 = plot.aroon(mapping, 25, "line", "line");